LiskHQ/lisk-hackathon/README.md

 ./bin/run start
 ```

+Note: To connect to the network created for hackathon you can use `https://hackathonnet-seed-01.liskdev.net/` node.
+You can update config file, network `{ seedPeers: [{"ip": "hackathonnet-seed-01.liskdev.net", "port": 7667 }] }`.

 #### Enable plguins and RPC API using flags

 You can use either `--api-ipc` to enable IPC API, or `--api-http` to enable HTTP API or `--api-ws` to enable WS API or you can use all to enable access to all the modes of communication.